 In her kitchen in Blackheath, southeast London, Gray has also adapted.
 In addition to creating new recipes, she has launched a range of kitchen products: “I make kits for baking and decorating cakes at home.
 The advantage is that I don’t have to constantly smell and taste.
 Since this situation has lasted longer than I ever imagined, I focus on what I can do to keep moving forward and I use my imagination.”

 Working to recover the senses

 Dealing with this kind of loss also involves retraining your senses.
-You can start at home, like Katia, who “practises smelling every day, trying to remember smells she used to know, and to exercise her brain”.
-Through his association, Maillard offers a programme to rehabilitate olfactory neurons using essential oils.
-Ayoun advises practising olfactory rehabilitation regularly by using the power of olfactory memory.
-He emphasises the importance of appealing to the emotional brain, which involves creating associations between smell and memory, to make it easier to get the sense back.
+You can start at home, like Katia, who “practices smelling every day, trying to remember smells she used to know and to exercise her brain”.
+Through his association, Maillard offers a program to rehabilitate olfactory neurons using essential oils.
+Ayoun advises practicing olfactory rehabilitation regularly by using the power of olfactory memory.
+He emphasizes the importance of appealing to the emotional brain, which involves creating associations between smell and memory, to make it easier to get the sense back.

 This is why talking about anosmia and ageusia with patients, and educating them, is important to collectively find “resources that will help them to recover” both personally and professionally.
 Olivier, who remains optimistic, says that people can always “broaden their horizons” as they find ways to keep going in the face of adversity.